Graces Stream Campsite – closed

 Phone(s):

-+64 7 384 7106Alerts:
++64 7 384 7106Kahurangi National Park

-Kahurangi National Park Created in 1996, Kahurangi is one of New Zealand\'s newest national parks, and at 452,002 hectares it is also the second largest.
-Translated, its name has a number of meanings including \'treasured possession\', an apt description of its wonderfully diverse natural and recreational values.
+Kahurangi National Park Created in 1996, Kahurangi is one of New Zealand's newest national parks, and at 452,002 hectares it is also the second largest.
+Translated, its name has a number of meanings including 'treasured possession', an apt description of its wonderfully diverse natural and recreational values.
 In places it is an untracked wilderness, elsewhere a wonderful network of tracks lets you explore wild rivers, high plateaux and alpine herbfields, and coastal forests.

 Phone(s):